top of page

 • Whatever your strategy, keep it up until your baby falls asleep or until an hour passes—whichever comes first.

-• If you are doing anything other than a very gradual approach, clear your calendar and make sure your baby sleeps in the crib and only in the crib until he’s learned to fall asleep there (in most cases this will take five days to two weeks).
+• If you are doing anything other than a very gradual approach, clear your calendar and make sure your baby sleeps in the crib and only in the crib until s/he’s learned to fall asleep there (in most cases this will take five days to two weeks).

-It’s important to note that the “rules” outlined above will work for the majority of babies, but of course there are situations where you may need individual support to figure out how to bend the rules for your unique needs.
-(For example, the rules may change for nap interventions on weekends or for situations where you can’t be consistent due to your schedule, changing caregivers, etc.) If you need help choosing an intervention strategy or figuring out how to make this work within restrictions of your life, then we would be happy to help you put together a plan through an individual consultation.
+It’s important to note that the “rules” outlined above will work for the majority of babies, but of course, there are situations where you may need individual support to figure out how to bend the rules for your unique needs.
+(For example, the rules may change for nap interventions on weekends or for situations where you can’t be consistent due to your schedule, changing caregivers, etc.) If you need help choosing an intervention strategy or figuring out how to make this work within the restrictions of your life, then we would be happy to help you put together a plan through an individual consultation.

 bottom of page